 About the wine:

-The nose is elegant and fruity, offering a subtle power and intensity.
-It reveals notes of ripe, crisp wild strawberry and raspberry, with a hint of blackberry, along with touches of blackcurrant, fresh blueberry, and very discreet hints of gray pepper (in the background).
-The palate is fruity, juicy, and balanced, offering good definition, fine juiciness, structure, and a delicate acidic backbone.
-On the palate, this wine expresses notes of juicy, tart red berries and raspberry, with a hint of blackberry, a touch of cherry, subtle hints of licorice stick, and a very discreet touch of cardamom and vanilla.
-Good persistence with hints of almond and coffee.
+The nose is elegant and fruity, offering subtle power and intensity.
+It features notes of plump, crisp wild strawberries and plump, crisp raspberries, along with more subtle hints of blackberry, combined with subtle touches of blackcurrant and fresh blueberries, as well as very subtle hints of gray pepper (in the background).
+The palate is fruity, juicy, and balanced, offering good definition, a delicate juiciness, structure, and a subtle, tangy acidity.
+On the palate, this wine expresses notes of juicy/tart red berries, juicy/tart raspberry, and a hint of blackberry, combined with a hint of cherry, subtle hints of licorice root, and very subtle hints of cardamom and vanilla.
+Good length with hints of almond and coffee.

 Customer rating